tunaung2048/hapijs-typescript-boilerplate/README.md

 # hapijs-typescript-boilerplate

-- hapijs boilerplate using typescript
+  - hapijs boilerplate using typescript.
-- checkout branches for details
+  - checkout other branches for different versions.

+## Version 1.0.0